Azad Kashmir Regiment: Operations along LOC

+War on Terror

+The AK Regiment has performed distinctively during Pakistan's War on Terror as well as Counter Insurgency Operations in Baluchistan.
+35 AK Regt, fought one of the toughest battles of the war on terror, Operation Brekhna, the mission to capture Walidad feature in Mohmand Agency.
+6 AK Regiment fought in Swat under the leadership of Lt Gen Sarfaraz Ali Shaheed TB.t & Bar (then Lt Col).

 International assignments

 Regiment's experience transcends the borders of motherland.
 Its battalions have served on at least four continents as part of international peace keepers under the UN mandate or training battalions for friendly countries.
-The International duties include Bosnia, Haiti, DRC (Congo), Liberia, Côte d'Ivoire, Brundi, Sudan and Bahrain.
+The International duties include Bosnia, Haiti, DRC (Congo), Liberia, Côte d'Ivoire, Burundi, Sudan and Bahrain.
 The experience of its all ranks employed on independent duties surpasses the list and includes all continents of world.